tvarit-foggy/tvarit-hackathon/README.md

 ## TODO
 * Create a consumer with the said topic from the KAFKA (EC2 instance)
-* The consumer should poll every 5 seconds for the batch processing
+* The consumer should poll every 5 seconds and fetch data in batch for the batch processing
 * Process the data and move it to the Elastic Serach
 * Setup Kibana to show following graphs
   * Success vs Failure